GW-Robotics/Demobot/README.md

 # Demobot
 Demonstration robot for recruiting events and new member teaching.
+It costs approximately $50 in parts.

 # Directories
 - CAD